-Ufuk Şanlı, a business journalist for a number of media outlets including Zaman and Vatan dailies and a contributor to Al-Monitor, was arrested on July 27 as part of a sweeping crackdown on journalists suspected of being followers of Fethullah Gülen, an exiled preacher whom the government accuses of maintaining a “parallel state structure” and an armed terrorist organization, “FETÖ/PDY.”
+Ufuk Şanlı, a business journalist for a number of media outlets including Zaman and Vatan dailies and a contributor to Al-Monitor, was arrested on 27 July 2016 as part of a major crackdown on journalists who worked at media companies allegedly connected with the Fethullah Gülen network, a religious congregation which the government accuses of maintaining a “parallel state structure” and an armed terrorist organization, “FETÖ/PDY.”

 In the indictment against them, Şanlı and 28 others were formally charged with “membership of an armed terrorist organization,” carrying a prison term of up to 15 years.

-The first hearing of the trial was held in late March 2017.
-At the end of the five-day hearing, the 25th High Criminal Court of Istanbul decided to release 21 of the 26 suspects under detention while ruling to keep Şanlı and four other suspects in detention.
-However, all of the 21 suspects were rearrested before they left the prison compound late at night on March 31.
-Thirteen suspects whose release was sought by the prosecutor were arrested as part of a new investigation, this time on coup charges, and eight others were detained upon a successful appeal from the prosecutor against their release.
+The first hearing of their trial was held in late March 2017.
+At the end of the five-day hearing, the 25th High Criminal Court of Istanbul ruled to release 21 of the 26 defendants pending trial, while ruling to keep Şanlı and four other defendants behind bars.

-At the end of the trial, on March 8, 2018, the court convicted 25 journalists standing trial in the case, including Şanlı, of terrorism-related charges. Şanlı and 11 other co-defendants were convicted of “membership in an armed terrorist organization” and sentenced to 7.5 years in prison.
-The court said in its verdict that their “actions and intent required a higher sentence than the lower limit set by the law.”
+At the end of the trial, on March 8, 2018, the court convicted 25 journalists standing trial in the case, including Şanlı, of terrorism-related charges. Şanlı and 11 other journalists were convicted of “membership of an armed terrorist organization” and sentenced to 7.5 years in prison.
+The court wote in its judgment that their “actions and intent required a higher sentence than the lower limit set by the law.”
 The court also ruled for the continuation of detention of the imprisoned defendants in the case.

-In October, the appeals against prison sentences given to 25 defendants in the case were rejected by an appellate court.
-The 2nd Criminal Chamber of the Istanbul Regional Court of Justice rendered its decision on 22 October.
-The court made the ruling without a public hearing despite defense lawyers’ requests for a hearing.
-The appellate court also ruled for the continuation of detention of all jailed defendants in the case.
+On 22 October 2018, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice rejected the appeals against the sentences.
+The court rendered the ruling without a public hearing despite defense lawyers’ requests.
+The appellate court ruled for the continuation of detention of all jailed defendants in the case, including Şanlı.

 Şanlı is still behind bars in Istanbul’s Silivri Prison.